PEDIA-Charite/PEDIA-workflow/README.md

 scripts should be run from the project base directory to automatically include the lib package containing the actual program code.

+### Configuration

+Most configuration options are in a `config.ini` file, with options commented.
+A `config.ini.SAMPLE` in the project directory can be used as reference for creating an own configuration.

+### HGVS Error dict

+HGVS variant overrides are specified in `hgvs_errors.json`.
+Which is per-default searched for in the project root.

+The hgvs version is specified in `lib/constants.py` and will cause an error if an hgvs errors file of not at least the specified version is found.

+The number can be lowered manually to accept older hgvs error files.

+A version of 0 will accept no hgvs_errors file.

+### Running

+Since some steps depend on the existence of API keys, running the preprocess.py script without a configuration file will **not work**.

 Keep in mind that the virtual environment needs to be enabled for script execution.